-When you walk into my house there are doors to your left and right leading to the kitchen/dining room and living room respectively.
-About a meter from the living room door the staircase begins which narrows the hall leading to the ground floor toilet and the utility room.
-Upstairs my bedroom door is almost immediately on your right and the bathroom takes up the top right corner of the floor with a study next to it and the spare room down to the left.
+When you walked into my house there were doors immediately to your left and right leading to the living room and kitchen/dining room respectively.
+About a meter from the kitchen door the staircase began which narrowed the hall leading to the ground floor toilet and the utility room.
+Upstairs the first door on your right was my bedroom and the bathroom took up the top right corner of the floor with a study next to it and the spare room to the left.

-Once I had closed all the doors I returned to Joe who was looking slightly more alert and asked "Why d'you do that?
+Once all the doors were closed I returned to Joe who was looking slightly more alert and asked "Why d'you do that?
 Uncle Frank does it too."

-"Shut the doors?"
+"Close the doors?"
 He nodded.
 "When we were kids we both lived with Nana even though I went to school in Scotland.
-When I was five and he was ten there was a fire there.
+I was six, he was ten and there was a fire there.
 Lots of precious things got destroyed but Nana had closed the door to the dining room where all the family pictures were and they survived almost perfectly.
 It was a habit everyone got into after that."
 I explained as we went upstairs.